Krithik-Kesh/Travel-Path-Group-Project/README.md

 •	8.
 As a user, I want to set my trip start date and get daily reminders with weather highlights, so that I stay prepared.

+•	5.
+As a user, I want to save my itinerary, so that I can return to it later.

 •	UI work contribution

+•   Presentation Contribution (Partial)

 Steven Zhan: User story 6 from blueprint